Skip to main content

 SCA

 To identify open-source vulnerabilities, Qwiet preZero automatically searches for build manifests in the project path you provided when running sl analyze.
-However, depending on how your project repo is structured, you may need to provide --oss-project-dir <project-path> so that Qwiet preZero can identify where your dependencies are located.
+However, depending on your build system you may need to run an additional step before invoking sl - specifically, sl supports requirements.txt and poetry.lock files.
+You can generate the former e.g. with pip freeze > requirements.txt - from your activated venv.
+And poetry lock generates the latter.

 Analyzing Jupyter notebooks